pcwadarong/Uni-Form/README.md

 ### Analysis Services
 - Everyone can access results for specific surveys.
 - Users can refer to existing surveys before creating their own, resolving uncertainties.
-    - Users who need to check items according to a schedule.
-    - Users who find it difficult to compose checklists from scratch and seek recommendations.
-    - Users who want to save and reuse custom checklists.
-    - Users who want to share checklists with others they share schedules with.

   <br/>